Math-Muniz/Power-Bi/README.md

-# Power BI
+# Power BI Reports

 ## Introduction

-In this repository you will find some Power BI Dashboards with quick analyzes made on different areas such as HR(RH), Sales(Vendas), Production(Produção), Data-Jobs (This repository is a project about the Data Jobs such Data Science, Data Analytics....).
+This repository contains a collection of Power BI reports that can be used to visualize and analyze data.
+You will find some Power BI Dashboards with quick analyzes made on different areas such as HR(RH), Sales(Vendas), Production(Produção), Data-Jobs (This repository is a project about the Data Jobs such Data Science, Data Analytics....).

 ## Built With